LakeinLove/Mage-The-Awakening/Lexicon/Social Manoeuvring.md

 Each victim has a number of Doors, which reflect her resistance to coercion, her scepticism, and her mistrust of other people.
 A character has a base number of Doors equal to the lower of her Resolve or Composure.

 If the announced goal would be a breaking point or act of hubris for the victim, add two Doors.\
-If the goal would prevent the victim from resolving an Aspiration or Obsession, add a Door.\
+If the goal would prevent the victim from resolving an Aspiration or [[Obsessions|Obsession]], add a Door.\
 Acting against a victim’s Virtue also adds a Door.

 The number of Doors can change as the situation alters.
 If the goal seems mundane at first but ends up being reprehensible, it will probably increase the number of Doors required.
-If your character changes his goal, any Doors that he’s opened remain open, but assess Aspirations, Obsessions, Virtues, and breaking points in case of a potential increase.
+If your character changes his goal, any Doors that he’s opened remain open, but assess Aspirations, [[Obsessions]], Virtues, and breaking points in case of a potential increase.

 A character has to open Doors one by one.
 Every successful roll opens one Door — not one per success.\
 As Doors represent a victim’s unwillingness to do what your character asks, they’re strictly a one-way relationship.